Thank you Nick!

 About AmyBeth Inverness

-A writer by birth, a redhead by choice, and an outcast of Colorado by temporary necessity.
+A writer by birth, a redhead by choice.